 There are a lot of online bookmakers around.
 Sports Book Review has a list of online sports books, totaling about one thousand.
 However, you won’t use anywhere near this number.
 Most bookmakers are honest and reputable, and you’ll soon learn which ones you prefer to use.
 There are a lot of good bookmakers out there, and a few sportsbooks we recommend when new to sure betting.

 Get familiar with the bookmaker websites

 There are a few key things to know about online sportsbooks.
-The most obvious is, of course, that they have different websites.
+One thing to keep in mind is that some bookmakers might not accept customers from certain countries.
+But the most obvious is, of course, that they have different websites.
 It takes some time to get familiar with a new bookmaker, and we recommend that you get used to the different layouts, account settings, betting procedures and so on, before you start placing bets on the bookmaker.

 It’s always good to be prepared if you need to make a quick deposit with a bookmaker, so you don’t have to start searching through the webpage when you’re in a hurry.
 The most important differences are listed below:

 Sports and Leagues

 Different bookmakers have different bets available for various sports and leagues.
 The better known a sport and league is, the more bookmakers that will offer bets on it.
 For instance, almost every online sportsbook offers odds on the English Premier League, but not many bookies offer odds on the Korean Third Division.

 Different bookmakers have a wide range of different odds types to bet on, such as 2-way, 3-way, Asian Handicap, total points, set betting, and correct score.
 These will be explained further later on in the guide.